HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

 More importantly, all these tools typically mean more code and more processing time.

-Looking specfically at the frameworks in use, we see that the median JavaScript bytes for pages using them varies dramatically depending on _what_ is being used.
+Looking specifically at the frameworks in use, we see that the median JavaScript bytes for pages using them varies dramatically depending on _what_ is being used.

 The graph below shows the median bytes for pages where any of the top 35 most commonly detected frameworks were found, broken down by client.